realtime-fmri/realtime-fmri.github.io/ImpWalk.md

 ####Highlights

-+ A "Brain states" [(as in Strother et al., 2002b)](http://www.ncbi.nlm.nih.gov/pubmed/11906218) are essentially the sensory/behavioral events or mental processes for which a researcher might hope to find neural correlates through neuroimaging.
++ "Brain states" [(as in Strother et al., 2002b)](http://www.ncbi.nlm.nih.gov/pubmed/11906218) are essentially the sensory/behavioral events or mental processes for which a researcher might hope to find neural correlates through neuroimaging.
-+ In a mass univariate context, “brain states” are represented as variates of interest in a design matrix.
++ In a mass univariate context, "brain states" are represented as variates of interest in a design matrix.
-+ In a supervised learning context, these regressors serve instead as “labels.”
++ In a supervised learning context, these regressors serve instead as "labels."
   +When the labels are categorical in nature, we can formulate the modeling problem as a classification problem over a set of experimental categories.